AlexAntony3/NMFC/README.md

 * [Google Fonts](https://fonts.google.com/ "Google Fonts")
 ---
 ## Testing

 Testing was completed on the website post completion of all coding elements.
-Several issues were noted to be working incorrectly when testing however as most of the issues were resolved; the overall outcome of the website fulfils the requirements set in the initial stages.
+Several issues were noted to be working incorrectly when testing however as most of the issues were resolved; the overall outcome of the website fulfils the requirements.
+The webstie covers all goals, user's stories, site owners goals, expectations.

+When conducting testing, the following issues were identified and resolved:

+* The initial item noted was that the selected colour theme was not working for the website.
+It had too much contrast and the colours were not matching with each other and hence, it was not aesthethically pleasing.
+I solved this by testing multiple colour schemes to identify which one was simple yet effective and I learnt that I didn't need to use too many colours and overcomplicate the website.
+Finally the colour scheme selected is in the colour scheme section above compared to the prior, #363732 #F7A278 #FAFFD8 #8D99AE.
+* Further testing and review showed that a hamburger icon is required for a modern true mobile/tablet responsive website.
+This was implemented and the user interface was has greatly improved.
+A more in-depth review was completed and it was noted for optimal navigational ease, it was best to add the hamburger on the right side instead of the left side.

 ---
 ## Deployments
 Post completion of coding, the project was added, committed and pushed to github.
 The github repository was made live completing the following steps: